essentialkaos/gopack/README.md

 <p align="center"><a href="#usage-demo">Usage demo</a> • <a href="#installation">Installation</a> • <a href="#usage">Usage</a> • <a href="#build-status">Build Status</a> • <a href="#license">License</a></p>

 `gopack` is a simple tool for packing Go package sources.
-This utility downloads package sources with all dependencies and packs it into an archive.
+This utility downloads package sources with all dependencies (through `glide`, `dep` or `go get`) and packs them into an archive.

 `gopack-build` is a simple tool for building binaries from sources archive.